Cyborgscode/Personal-Voice-Assistent/README.md

 Feel free to adopt it to your perfect assistent or your best friend, as there is next to no limit.

-PVA is capable of reading emails, making calls, answering phone calls, plays music & videos, searches for documents and media files, does a personal TOP list of favorite music ( requires genere metadata in your mp3 files -> Picard if your friend ), survails your pc for you or writes email if needed.
+PVA is capable of reading emails, making calls, answering phone calls, plays music & videos, searches for documents and media files, does a personal TOP list of favorite music ( requires genre metadata in your mp3 files -> Picard if your friend ), survails your pc for you or writes email if needed.

 Nothing of this requires any AI.